blahcat/blahcat.github.io/_posts/2016-03-08-bkpctf-2016-complex-calc.md

 To stand on common ground, here is what a heap chunk looks like:

-{% include image.html alt="heap" src="https://i.imgur.com/EVnKlBg.png" %}
+{% include image.html alt="ptmalloc heap structure" src="https://i.imgur.com/EVnKlBg.png" %}

 When `free()` is called, some checks are made to know how the chunk must be
 deallocated: